Commodore 64: 1988–1994

 By 1988, PC compatibles were the largest and fastest-growing home and entertainment software markets, displacing former leader Commodore.
-Commodore 64 software sales were almost unchanged in the third quarter of 1988 year over year while the overall market grew 42%, but the company was still selling 1 to 1.5 million units worldwide each year of what Computer Chronicles that year called "the Model T of personal computers".
-Epyx CEO David Shannon Morse cautioned that "there are no new 64 buyers, or very few.
+Software sales for Apple II and Atari 8-bit decreased, but sales for the 64 remained strong, albeit almost unchanged in the third quarter of 1988 year over year, while the overall market grew 42% driven by PC games.
+Commodore was still selling 1 to 1.5 million 64 units worldwide each year of what Computer Chronicles that year called "the Model T of personal computers".
+Epyx CEO Dave Morse cautioned that "there are no new 64 buyers, or very few.
 It's a consistent group that's not growing... it's going to shrink as part of our business."
 One computer gaming executive stated that the Nintendo Entertainment System's enormous popularity – seven million sold in 1988, almost as many as the number of C64s sold in its first five years – had stopped the C64's growth.
 Trip Hawkins reinforced that sentiment, stating that Nintendo was "the last hurrah of the 8-bit world".

 SSI exited the Commodore 64 market in 1991, after most competitors.
 Ultima VI, released in 1991, was the last major C64 game release from a North American developer, and The Simpsons, published by Ultra Games, was the last arcade conversion.
 The latter was a somewhat uncommon example of a US-developed arcade port as after the early years of the C64, most arcade conversions were produced by UK developers and converted to NTSC and disk format for the US market, American developers instead focusing on more computer-centered game genres such as RPGs and simulations.
 In the European market, disk software was rarer and cassettes were the most common distribution method; this led to a higher prevalence of arcade titles and smaller, lower-budget games that could fit entirely in the computer's memory without requiring multiloads.
 European programmers also tended to exploit advanced features of the C64's hardware more than their US counterparts.

+The Commodore 64 Light Fantastic pack was released in time for the 1989 Christmas holiday season.
+The package included a C64C, a Cheetah Defender 64 Light gun and 3D-glasses.
+This pack included several games compatible with the light gun, including some developed purely for the packs release (Mindscape.)

 In the United States, demand for 8-bit computers all but ceased as the 1990s began and PC compatibles completely dominated the computer market.
 However, the C64 continued to be popular in the UK and other European countries.
 The machine's eventual demise was not due to lack of demand or the cost of the C64 itself (still profitable at a retail price point between £44 and £50), but rather because of the cost of producing the disk drive.
 In March 1994, at CeBIT in Hanover, Germany, Commodore announced that the C64 would be finally discontinued in 1995, noting that the Commodore 1541 cost more than the C64 itself.